 Everything you need to know about getting around Cancún

-It’s easy to get around both districts but they’re different: downtown Cancún is compact and congested, and best seen on foot.
+It’s easy to get around both districts but they’re quite different: Downtown Cancún is compact, congested and best seen on foot.
 Meanwhile, the Zona Hotelera sprawls across 22.5km (14 miles), and while the nightlife is centered in one area, it’s generally most convenient to travel by bus or cab.

 Stretch your legs and join the party

-In the Zona Hotelera, most of the action – the glitzy dance clubs, bars and DJ-driven beach clubs – are clustered around Punta Cancún, the "elbow" in the peninsula.
+In the Zona Hotelera, most of the action – the glitzy dance clubs, bars and DJ-driven beach clubs – is clustered around Punta Cancún, the "elbow" in the peninsula.

 Hot spots like The City, Congo Bar and Mandala Beach sit within a stone’s throw of each other, connected by wide, well-maintained sidewalks and lit up by giant neon signs – walking is the easiest way to join the fun as you go from bar to bar.

-The rest of the Zona Hotelera is lined with resorts and condominiums with restaurants and malls dotting the way; it spans from the Marina Puerto Cancún shopping center near downtown to Ventura Park near the airport – too far to cover by foot.
+The rest of the Zona Hotelera is lined with resorts and condominiums with restaurants and malls dotted along the way; it spans from the Puerto Cancún Marina Town Center near downtown to Ventura Park near the airport – too far to cover on foot.

 The distances between them are short, and there are even some pedestrian-only sections.
 Add the often bumper-to-bumper traffic into the mix and walking is the natural, easy option.